OHI-Science/aquaculture_mapping/README.md

 This repository includes all the scripts used to prepare data for a compiled global aquaculture map.
+To get started, head into the "marine" folder, and look at the README.